 - Carefully fill your tepee with the leaves all the way down to the base, pushing back the plant gently so that the leaves form a barrier between it and the outside.

 - Fill all around and on top; do NOT compact the leaves.

 Would you use something else to DIY your winter plant protection?
 Leave us a comment and let us know what you use.

-This lasted well throughout the winter with no measurable damage to the tepee.
-The leaves compacted under the snow so it was important to get the tepees cleared out before the spring got too warm to avoid damage to the plants.
+This lasts well throughout the winter with no measurable damage to the tepee.
+The leaves compact under the snow so it is important to get the tepees cleared out before the spring gets too warm to avoid damage to the plants.

 Resources for Learning More About Wattle & Coppice

 The inspiration for this handmade winter plant protection came when I was reading along in my Vegetable Gardening The Colonial Williamsburg Way.
 In Colonial Williamsburg, where gardening in an historic art form, they make all their garden structures by hand.